Accurate mean-field equation for voter model dynamics on scale-free networks: The modified mean-field equation

 The most important observation from this experiment is that in regimes A and B, when imitation rates are similar and noise is present, the mMFE \eqref{eq:modified_mfe} produces only a very small error.
 In regimes C and D, on the other hand, the correlation between neighbors varies over time, leading to a larger error.
 The correlation assumption \eqref{eq:assume_cor} is not sufficiently satisfied in these regimes for a time-constant $\ifac$, as Fig.~\ref{fig:trajs} (right) illustrates.

 It should also be noted that the use of the degree-weighted shares $\wsh$, as opposed to the regular shares $\sh$, is crucial for obtaining a small error in the initial phase.
 Fig.~\ref{fig:interchange} illustrates that using the regular shares $\sh$ in the interchangeability assumption~\eqref{eq:assume_int} instead of $\wsh$ can result in an error $\dint$ that is magnitudes larger.
-This is demonstrated using an initial state $\x$ where the top $10\%$ of highest-degree nodes have opinion $1$ and the rest opinion~$0$, resulting in a large discrepancy between $\sh$ and~$\wsh$.
+This is demonstrated using an initial state $\boldsymbol{x}$ where the top $10\%$ of the highest-degree nodes have opinion $1$ and the rest have opinion~$0$, resulting in a large discrepancy between $\sh$ and~$\wsh$.
+This behavior reflects the disproportionate dynamical influence of high-degree nodes in the CNVM: hubs are imitated more often and affect many neighbors simultaneously, which strongly shapes the early and transient dynamics.
+The degree-weighted shares $\bar c$ encode this effect and therefore satisfy the closure assumptions much better than the unweighted shares $c$, as Fig.~\ref{fig:interchange} illustrates.